A tropical approach to non-archimedean Arakelov theory: Piecewise smooth and formal metrics on line bundles

 \begin{ex} {Let $L$ be a line bundle on a proper smooth algebraic variety over $K$ which is algebraically equivalent to zero.
 Let $A$ denote the Albanese variety of $X$ (see \cite[Exp.
 236, Thm.
 2.1, Cor.
 3.2]{grothendieck-fga}).
 We fix some $x\in X(K)$ and obtain a universal morphism $\psi:X\to A$ from $X$ to the abelian variety $A$ with $\psi(x)=0$.
 Furthermore $L$ is in a canonical way the pullback of an odd line bundle on $A$ along $\psi$.
 It follows that $L$ carries a canonical metric $\metr_{\rm can}$, unique up to multiples from $|K^\times|$. } By \cite[Example 3.7]{gubler-compositio}, there is an integer $N \geq 1$ such that $\metr_{\rm can}^{\otimes N}$ is an algebraic metric and hence piecewise linear.
 We conclude that $\metr_{\rm can}$ is a piecewise smooth metric. \end{ex}

 \begin{ex} Let $L$ be a line bundle on a complete toric variety $X$ over $K$.
-Similarly as in the case of abelian varieties and using rigidifications, we have $[m]^*(L)=L^{\otimes m}$ and there is a unique metric $\metr_{\rm can}$ on $L$ with $[m]^*\metr_{\rm cal}=\metr_{\rm can}^{\otimes m}$ for all integers $m \in \Z$ (see \cite[Section 3]{maillot-toric}).
+Similarly as in the case of abelian varieties and using rigidifications, we have $[m]^*(L)=L^{\otimes m}$ and there is a unique metric $\metr_{\rm can}$ on $L$ with $ {[m]^*\metr_{\rm can}}=\metr_{\rm can}^{\otimes m}$ for all integers $m \in \Z$ (see \cite[Section 3]{maillot-toric}).
 There is a canonical algebraic $\kcirc$-model $\Xcal$ of $\kcirc$ and a canonical algebraic $\kcirc$-model $\Lcal$ by using the same rational polyhedral fan and the same piecewise linear function.
 Since $\metr_{\rm can} = \metr_\Lcal$, the canonical metric on $L$ is algebraic and hence a piecewise linear metric. \end{ex}

-\begin{art} Finally, we consider the case where our ground field $K$ is equipped with the trivial valuation.
-If $L$ is a line bundle on $X$, then we choose an algebraically closed extension field $F$ endowed with a non-trivial complete absolute value extending the trivial absolute value of $K$.
-Then $K\subseteq F^\circ$ and the line bundle $L \otimes_K F^\circ$ on $X \otimes_K F^\circ$ is a canonical algebraic $F^\circ$-model of the line bundle $L_F$ on $X_F$.
+\begin{art} Finally, we consider the case where our {variety $X$ is defined over a ground field $F$ which} is equipped with the trivial valuation.
+If $L$ is a line bundle on $X$, then we choose an algebraically closed extension field {$K$} endowed with a non-trivial complete absolute value extending the trivial absolute value of {$F$.
+Then $F\subseteq K^\circ$} and the line bundle {$L \otimes_F K^\circ$ on $X \otimes_F K^\circ$} is a canonical algebraic {$K^\circ$}-model of the line bundle {$L_K$ on $X_K$}.
 We conclude that $L$ has a canonical metric $\metr_{\rm can}$.

 The metric $\metr_{\rm can}$ has the following intrinsic description.
 Let $U=\Spec(A)$ be an affine open subset of $X$ which is a trivialization of $L$ given by the nowhere vanishing section $s \in \Gamma(U,L)$.
 We consider the formal affinoid subdomain $U^\circ := \{x \in \Uan \mid |f(x)| \leq 1 \; \forall f \in A\}$ of $\Xan$.
 Note that $U^\circ$ is the set of points in $\Uan$ with reduction contained in $U$ (see \cite[\S 4]{gubler-guide} for more details).
 It follows that $\|s(x)\|_{\rm can}=1$ for all $x \in U^\circ$.
-Since $X$ is proper, such trivializations $U^\circ$ cover $\Xan$ leading to a description of $\metr_{\rm can}$ which is independent of $F$.
+Since $X$ is proper, such trivializations $U^\circ$ cover $\Xan$ leading to a description of $\metr_{\rm can}$ which is independent of {$K$}.

 For simplicity, we have considered only varieties in this paper.
-We may also consider continuous metrics on $L^{\rm an}$ for a line bundle over a separated scheme $X$ of finite type over the ground field $K$.
-For such schemes $X$, the intrinsic description above shows in particular that we still have a canonical metric $\metr_{\rm can}$ on $L$ in the case of a trivially valued $K$. \end{art}
+We may also consider continuous metrics on $L^{\rm an}$ for a line bundle over a separated scheme $X$ of finite type over the ground field {$F$}.
+For such schemes $X$, the intrinsic description above shows in particular that we still have a canonical metric $\metr_{\rm can}$ on $L$ in the case of a trivially valued {$F$}. \end{art}